coda/packs-sdk/docs/guides/advanced/schemas.md

 ### Display value

 Object schemas must define what value should be displayed within the chip when it is rendered in the doc.
-This is done by setting the `primary` field to the name of the property containing the value to display.
+This is done by setting the `displayProperty` field to the name of the property containing the value to display.

 ```ts
 let MovieSchema = coda.makeObjectSchema({